Manchester City manager Roberto Mancini insists Mario Balotelli must earn another chance to show he still has a future at the club.

-Balotelli's form has been criticized by his manager this season, and he was set to appeal to a Premier League tribunal after City slapped a £340,000 fine on him for missing 11 of its league matches last term through suspension.
+Balotelli's form has been criticised by his manager this season, and he was set to appeal to a Premier League tribunal after City slapped a £340,000 fine on him for missing 11 of their league matches last term through suspension.

-But he eventually backed down and agreed to forgo two-weeks' wages, with a club statement indicating he paid up partly out of respect for his manager.
+But he eventually backed down and agreed to forego two-weeks' wages, with a club statement indicating he paid up partly out of respect for his manager.

 Mancini says he has forgiven Balotelli for the row, but is adamant the 22-year-old must begin to "respect himself" if he is to fulfil his potential and establish himself as a key figure for City in the long term.